 While some populations of pygmy geese are increasing, others are falling throughout its wide range.
 Dams have created the shallow, weedy waters they prefer, while other areas with introduced fish like tilapia and Nile perch, which have changed the local aquatic plant communities, have caused the birds to abandon degraded habitats.
 The pygmy goose is hunted in Madagascar.

-Though the pygmy goose is listed as Lower Risk through much (but not all) of its habitat, keeping waterways clean and pollution-free is a good way we can all help the pygmy goose and other waterfowl.
-You can help us bring species back from the brink by supporting the San Diego Zoo Global Wildlife Conservancy.
+Though the pygmy goose is listed as stable through much (but not all) of its habitat, keeping waterways clean and pollution-free is a good way we can all help the pygmy goose and other waterfowl around the planet.